ealize/yesmail_tools/README.md

 yesmail_tools
 =============

-Tools to help with Yesmail development
+A set of tools to help with Yesmail development.

+Email development workflow usually involves: updating the remote Master template and testing it with remotely triggered code/variables.
+These command line tools make it really easy to upload asset changes, clean up the remote master and most importantly preseve changes in local git repo.

 ##ymbot:##
 	Allows pushing and fetching assets to and from yesmail.